 Dementia causes numerous changes in the brain and body that may affect home safety.
 Depending on the stage of their disease, these might include:

-Sense of place and time: they may get lost in familiar territory
+A sense of place and time: they may get lost in familiar territory

 Judgment: forgetting how to use household appliances like the stove or washing machine